The General Data Protection Regulation (GDPR) is a law on data protection and privacy for all individuals. It becomes enforceable on 25 May 2018.

-If you fill in our contact form or use our Chat Widget we will collect infomation such as your name, telephone number and email or details on a CV.
+If you fill in our contact form we will collect information such as your name, telephone number and email or details on a CV.

 We will collect and store your email address using MailChimp if you sign up to receive our email newsletter.

 What we do with the information we gather

 We will only use the information you provide to us for 1) reasons which we have been given permission, 2) as necessary to deliver the Services you purchase or interact with and 3) as we might be required or permitted for legal compliance or other lawful purposes.